 Conclusion and Our Work Military Waivers

-A military psychological waiver is evaluated on a case-by-case basis, and they consider your history and current mental health status.
-Stability and recovery play a crucial role in whether a waiver is granted, and conditions considered too risky may lead to denial.
+A military psychological waiver is evaluated on a case-by-case basis, and the waiver is considered based on your history and current mental health status.
+Stability and recovery play a crucial role in whether a waiver is granted.
+Conditions considered too risky may lead to denial.
 However, with proper documentation and a history of stability, we have seen many individuals with past mental health issues receive waivers and serve successfully after our evaluation.

 John, a 19-year-old high school graduate, wanted to enlist in the U.S. Army.
 However, he had a history of ADHD and was prescribed medication until he was 16.
 He had been off medication for three years with no academic or behavioral issues.
 His recruiter informed him that the diagnosis could be disqualifying, but he might be eligible for a military waiver for ADHD.